 Each particle that is present in the medium executes the vibration which is about its mean position.
 The disturbance that progresses is from one particle to another.

 The particles of the medium vibrate with the same amplitude about their mean positions.

 Each particle or we can say that the successive particle of the medium performs a motion similar to that of its predecessor along the direction of the propagation of the wave, but later in time.

-The phase of every particle that changes from 0 to 2π.
+The phase of every particle changes from 0 to 2π.

 No particle generally remains permanently at the position which is at rest.
 Twice during each vibration, the particles are momentarily at rest at extreme positions.
 The particles which are different attain the position at different times.

-The transverse progression of the waves is characterised by crests and troughs.
-The waves which are the longitudinal are characterised by compressions and rarefactions.
+The transverse progression of the waves is characterized by crests and troughs.
+The waves which are longitudinal are characterized by compressions and rarefactions.

 There is an energy transfer as well which is across the medium in the direction of propagation of progressive waves.

 All the particles generally have the same maximum velocity when they pass through the mean position.